1965–66 Port Vale F.C. season: Fourth Division

 On 19 July 1965, Stanley Matthews was appointed general manager to help his friend Jackie Mudie as manager.
 Matthews announced his policy of 'attracting and nurturing young footballers' and stressed the need for 'patience'.
 Matthews did not receive and did not request a contract.
-Though a massive lift for the club at the time, this development transpired to be a negative one for all involved, as Roy Sproson later explained that 'the club had their priorities wrong and the first team suffered badly, whilst Stan trusted people, who took advantage of him'.
+Though a massive lift for the club at the time, this development transpired to be a negative one for all involved, as Roy Sproson later explained that 'the club had their priorities wrong and the first-team suffered badly, whilst Stan trusted people, who took advantage of him'.
 Most of the summer signings were youngsters, which also suited the club's directors, who had overseen massive losses over the past two seasons.
-In came Brian Taylor (£3,000 from Shrewsbury Town); winger Roger Smith (Walsall); Scottish inside-forwards John Cummings and Tommy Morrison (Aberdeen); as well as sixteen-year-old Scottish trialist winger Alex Donald.
+In came Brian Taylor (£3,000 from Shrewsbury Town); winger Roger Smith (Walsall); Scottish inside-forwards John Cummings and Tommy Morrison (Aberdeen); as well as 16-year-old Scottish trialist winger Alex Donald.
 Matthews also initiated a series of trials for 700 boys.

 The season opened with a 1–0 win over Colchester United in front of 11,212 at Vale Park.
-Two narrow away defeats followed, in what would be a season long pattern of success at home and defeat away.
+Two narrow away defeats followed in what would be a season-long pattern of success at home and defeat away.
+Tony Richards made his return from injury in the 1–0 loss at Tranmere Rovers on 27 August, though he broke down again with an injury two games later.
 Terry Miles replaced Terry Lowe in a 2–0 win over Stockport County on 4 September to become Vale's first ever playing substitute.
 John Nicholson's club record run of 208 consecutive appearances, which began on 2 September 1961, ended on 8 September.
-Nicholson was unhappy with this and was consequently sold to Doncaster Rovers for £5,000 – much to the distress of supporters.
+Nicholson was unhappy with this and was sold to Doncaster Rovers for £5,000 – much to supporters' distress.
 Attendances fell away to only 4,605 on 18 September, when Vale 'disgraced themselves' by only beating Lincoln City 3–0, who provided 'abysmal opposition'.
-Keeper Jimmy O'Neill was 'in vintage form', but twelve forwards were tried up front in the first ten games.
-On 2 October Jackie Mudie's 'extra craft' helped the Vale to thrash high-flying Chester 5–2, and two days later Vale beat Crewe Alexandra.
-However the club then played a friendly with SC Tasmania 1900 Berlin in Berlin (losing 2–0), and proceeded to lose their next six league games.
-The club then signed Jimmy Hill from Everton for £5,000, however Hill seemed to be a replica of Mudie, rather than an addition to the firepower.
+Keeper Jimmy O'Neill was 'in vintage form', but 12 forwards were tried up front in the first ten games.
+Only John Rowland was scoring with any regularity.
+On 2 October, Jackie Mudie's 'extra craft' helped the Vale to thrash high-flying Chester 5–2, and two days later Vale beat Crewe Alexandra.
+Chester manager Peter Hauser claimed that Vale were "easily the best team we have come across".
+However, the club then played a friendly with SC Tasmania 1900 Berlin in Berlin (losing 2–0).
+Vale proceeded to lose their next six league games.
+The club then signed Jimmy Hill from Everton for £5,000; however, Hill seemed to be a replica of Mudie, rather than an addition to the firepower.